Correcting inter-scan motion artefacts in quantitative R1 mapping at 7T: Abstract

 \section{Abstract}

-\textbf{Purpose:} Inter-scan motion is a substantial source of error in $R_1$ estimation, and can be expected to increase at 7T where $B_1$ fields are more inhomogeneous.
+\textbf{Purpose:} Inter-scan motion is a substantial source of error in $R_1$ estimation methods based on multiple volumes, e.g. variable flip angle (VFA), and can be expected to increase at 7T where $B_1$ fields are more inhomogeneous.
 The established correction scheme does not translate to 7T since it requires a body coil reference.
 Here we introduce two alternatives that outperform the established method.
 Since they compute relative sensitivities they do not require body coil images. \\ \textbf{Theory:} The proposed methods use coil-combined magnitude images to obtain the relative coil sensitivities.
-The first method efficiently computes the relative sensitivities via a simple ratio; the second by fitting a more sophisticated generative model.\\ \textbf{Methods:} $R_1$ maps were computed using the variable flip angle (VFA) approach.
-Multiple datasets were acquired at 3T and 7T, with and without motion between the acquisition of the VFA volumes. $R_1$ maps were constructed without correction, with the proposed corrections, and (at 3T) with the previously established correction scheme. \\ \textbf{Results:} At 3T, the proposed methods outperform the baseline method.
+The first method efficiently computes the relative sensitivities via a simple ratio; the second by fitting a more sophisticated generative model.\\ \textbf{Methods:} $R_1$ maps were computed using the VFA approach.
+Multiple datasets were acquired at 3T and 7T, with and without motion between the acquisition of the VFA volumes. $R_1$ maps were constructed without correction, with the proposed corrections, and (at 3T) with the previously established correction scheme.
+The effect of the greater inhomogeneity in the transmit field at 7T was also explored by acquiring $B_1^+$ maps at each position.\\ \textbf{Results:} At 3T, the proposed methods outperform the baseline method.
 Inter-scan motion artefacts were also reduced at 7T.
 However, reproducibility only converged on that of the no motion condition if position-specific transmit field effects were also incorporated.\\ \textbf{Conclusion:} The proposed methods simplify inter-scan motion correction of $R_1$ maps and are applicable at both 3T and 7T, where a body coil is typically not available.
-The open-source code for all methods is made publicly available. \\
+The open-source code for all methods is made publicly available.

 \keywords{qMRI, inter-scan motion, sensitivity, generative modelling, $R_1$, 7T}